oconnor0/BeaconRoad/CoreRules.md

 Your character's **background** describes what they did before they joined the crew.
 Choose a background and then write a detail about it that's specific to your character.

-* Academic, Commoner, Criminal, Labor, Military, Noble, Outlaw, Religious, Slave.
+* Academic, Commoner, Criminal, Labor, Military, Noble, Outlaw, Religious, Slave, Tribal.

 ## Assign four action dots